ArtezGDA/scrapingTool_movieMashup/README.md

 # Code Example
-The tool exists of two parts:
+The tool exists of three parts:

 --> scraping footage from YouTube

---> cutting and merging the footage
+--> cutting the footage into parts

+--> merging the parts into a new trailer

 Therefore you need two different codes to achieve this.